Donald Trump has been indicted following an investigation into a hush money payment scheme. Here's what we know - KESQ

 The Manhattan district attorney’s office has been investigating Trump in connection with his alleged role in a hush money payment scheme and cover-up involving adult film star Stormy Daniels that dates to the 2016 presidential election.

+The indictment by a New York grand jury is expected to be unsealed on Tuesday and will provide both the public and Trump’s legal team with details about the charges against him for the first time.
+Media outlets will not be allowed to broadcast the historic moment live, though five still photographers will be allowed to photograph Trump in the courtroom before the hearing begins.
+It is unclear whether Trump will speak immediately after his arraignment, though he is expected to hold an event at Mar-a-Lago Tuesday evening that will give the 2024 Republican presidential hopeful a chance to respond to the charges.

-Though the indictment — which has been filed under seal — has yet to be unveiled, Trump and his allies have already torn into District Attorney Alvin Bragg and the grand jury’s decision, blasting it as “Political Persecution and Election Interference at the highest level in history.”
+Trump and his allies have torn into District Attorney Alvin Bragg, a Democrat, and the grand jury’s decision, blasting it as “Political Persecution and Election Interference at the highest level in history.”

 Here’s what we know about Trump’s indictment so far.

-Note: This story has been updated with additional developments and information.